What is it:

 A blind inlet, similar to a French drain, is a structure that replaces a tile riser.
-The blind inlet is placed in the lowest point of farmed depressions or potholes to reduce the amount of sediment, nutrients, and other contaminants that would otherwise be transported to receiving ditches or streams.
+The blind inlet is placed in the lowest point of a farmed depression or pothole so as to reduce the amount of sediment, nutrients, and other contaminants that would otherwise be transported to receiving ditches or streams.
 The blind inlet is an in-field practice.

-- A blind inlet will not “fix” a poorly functioning outlet.
+- A blind inlet will not “fix” a poorly functioning tile outlet.
 Properly functioning downstream drainage is required.

 - Estimated cost of the blind inlet depends on the size of the inlet and raw materials availability

-A blind inlet consists of coarse material (gravel) backfilled around perforated pipe, which are installed 2” above the bottom of the excavation.
-This coarse material acts as a storage zone for water infiltrating laterally through the soil and vertically through a 12” layer of sandy material (pit run).
+A blind inlet consists of coarse material (gravel) backfilled around perforated pipes, which are installed 2 inches above the bottom of the excavation.
+The coarse material acts as a storage zone for water infiltrating laterally through the soil and vertically through a 12-inch layer of sandy material (pit run).
 Pit run filter media and soil sidewalls of the excavation are separated from the coarse gravel material by a geotextile to limit clogging of the storage media that envelope the perforated drain pipes.
 Runoff water from the closed depression infiltrates through the filter material, slowing its journey to the tile and depositing sediment, nutrients, and pesticides in the filter material and on the soil surface surrounding the blind inlet.

 Questions, concerns or suggestions for website content on this practice.https://agbmps.osu.edu/submit/email-general-questions-comments-or-concerns